visres-ucsd/visres-dev-guide/README.md

 2. Use [code reviews](#code-review) for all code with published results.
 3. Use [version control](#version-control) for each distinct project.

+We will also have internal meetings to do broader-scope reviews and discussion of code.

 ## Details

 ### Writing good code